 When both thresholds fall below the configured low value, the aggressive behavior ceases (default value is 900 in both factors).
+See Table 36-1 for information about TCP intercept configuration.

-TCP flows are hardware assisted on all PFC3 types.
+TCP flows are hardware assisted on both the PFC2 and PFC3 (all PFC3 types).